 Wash and scrub yourself down thoroughly while sitting on the stool.
 Make sure to rinse off ALL the soap before entering the hot spring.

 The hot spring water can be scalding, so take it slow getting in.
 Do NOT bring your handkerchief with you into the water.
 Put it on the side of the bath, and make sure it never touches the bath water.
 Or go the traditional route, and put it on your head while in the water.

-Feeling self-conscious enough in my naked state, I decide that putting the handkerchief on my head probably won’t help, so I opted for placing it by the side of the bath.
+Feeling self-conscious enough in my naked state, I decided that putting the handkerchief on my head probably won’t help, so I opted for placing it by the side of the bath.

 Do NOT pee in the bath!
-Japanese Onsen use chemicals that colour the water purple when it comes in contact with urine!
+Japanese Onsen use chemicals that color the water purple when it comes in contact with urine!

 Soak and relax in the hot spring waters healing properties.

 Ahh, this is nice!
 I’m finally relaxing; the hot water is loosening all my tense muscles… Hang on, isn‘t that naked Japanese guy coming awfully close?

 When you get out of the water, do not shower.
 To preserve the healing properties of the Onsen you should just dry yourself gently off.

 Oh crap, now you tell me!
 I forgot this the first time, and had to go into the water for a second dip!